 - Perfect flavor and texture.
 The texture is thinner than other Asian sauces but perfect to coat the potstickers nicely.
 It’s salty, umami-forward, with just the right amount of sweetness.

-- You can change up the flavor and spice level depending on your preferences.
+- Easy to customize.
+You can change up the flavor and spice level depending on your preferences.

-- Chili sauce– Use any chili sauce you like, depending on how hot or how mild you want it.
-I like choosing a milder flavor, especially if I’m serving it to others.
+- Chili sauce.
+Use any chili sauce you like, depending on how hot or mild you want.
+I like choosing a milder flavor, especially if serving it to others.

-- Soy sauce– Tamari or gluten free soy sauce also work.
+- Soy sauce.
+Tamari or gluten-free soy sauce also works.

-- Sesame oil– Optional, but gives it a lovely sesame flavor.
+- Sesame oil.
+Optional, but it gives it a lovely sesame flavor.

 - Omit the sweetness.
 If you prefer a more umami and spicy sauce, skip the brown sugar completely.